 That's very clear.
 Thank you.

 Thank you.
-As a reminder, ladies and gentlemen, if you would like to ask a question, please press star one on your telephone keypads.
+And as a reminder, ladies and gentlemen, if you would like to ask a question, please press star 1 on your telephone keypads.
 We'll pause for a moment.
 This concludes the Q&A portion of today's call.
 I would now like to turn the call back over to Andrew Bednar for any additional or closing remarks.

-Okay.
-Thank you, operator, and thank you everyone for joining us today.
-We appreciate the opportunity to speak with you and we look forward to executing further on our strategic plan with support from our clients and from you, our investors, and also with the intense focus of our entire team here at Pirello Weinberg.
-We hope you all have a successful end to 2024.
-Wish you a wonderful holiday season and we look forward to connecting again on our February call.
+Okay, thank you, Operator, and thank you, everyone, for joining us today.
+We appreciate the opportunity to speak with you, and we look forward to executing further on our strategic plan with support from our clients and from you, our investors, and also with the intense focus of our entire team here at Peralta Weinberg.
+We hope you all have a successful end to 24, wish you a wonderful holiday season, and we look forward to connecting again on our February call.
 Thank you.

-This concludes the Pirello Weinberg Partners third quarter 2024 earnings call and webcast.
+This concludes the Perella Weinberg Partners third quarter 2024 earnings call and webcast.
 You may disconnect your line at this time and have a wonderful day.